ando-lab/miffi/README.md

 Details on arguments used above:

 - `-f` Path to the file containing input micrograph list.
-- `-d` Path to the data directory.
-This is often needed when micrograph path in the file is not absolute path.
-For star and cs files, this is usually the path to the root of the project directory.
+- `-d` Path to the data directory, which will be prepended to the micrograph path found in the input file.
+This is needed when micrograph path in the file is not absolute path.
+For star and cs files, this is usually the path to the root directory of the processing project.
 - `--outname` Name to be prepended to the output result file.
 - `-g` GPU id to use for inference.
 - `-m` Path to the directory containing full model files.